microsoft/msrd-rest-samples/Python/README.md

 3. Activate the virtualenv with `. venv/Scripts/activate`.
 4. Install dependencies with `pip install -r requirements.txt`.

-You are now ready to run the script.
+You are now ready to run the scripts.

-## Script parameters
+## The msrd.py Script parameters

 The `msrd.py` script has three common parameters.
 Each parameter has an associated environment variable.